Cacti/documentation/Plugin-Development.md

 ## Overview

-Cacti Plugins allow users of Cacti to extend it's functionality into areas that the core Cacti developers have not.
-They were written based off of the work of Jimmy Conner from the Squirrel Mail project years ago.
-They allow developers to augment the Cacti Website, and it's polling processes to extend Cacti's reach.
+Cacti Plugins allow users of Cacti to extend its functionality into areas that the core Cacti developers have not.
+They were written based off of the work of Jimmy Conner from the SquirrelMail project years ago.
+They allow developers to augment the Cacti Website, and its polling processes to extend Cacti's reach.

 There are a number of popular plugins including: